Soprano trombone: Valve attachment

+Sizes

+Trombones smaller than the soprano have only been built since the 1950s, when they first appeared as novelty or "show" instruments.

+The Sopranino trombone in E♭, a fourth higher than the soprano and an octave above the alto, exists only in small numbers custom made, mainly for Moravian churches in the United States.

+The Piccolo trombone in B♭ is an octave above the soprano.
+It is essentially a piccolo trumpet with a slide instead of valves, and is used with a piccolo trumpet mouthpiece.
+Bore sizes are 0.460 in or smaller, with bells approximately 4 in in diameter.
+The piccolo is offered by Thein, Chinese manufacturer Jinbao, and Wessex.

+Thein also make a novelty Piccolino trombone in F, a fifth higher than the B♭ piccolo, originally made for the German Brass ensemble.

 Performance, range and pedagogy

 The soprano trombone's similarity to the trumpet—its high pitch, mouthpiece size and narrow embouchure—means it is usually played by trumpeters.
 The player must combine both trumpet playing and trombone slide techniques to control intonation and note selection accuracy.

 Soprano trombone parts are usually written in treble clef and, like the trumpet, can be in concert pitch or transposed in B♭.

 The range of the B♭ soprano trombone is similar to the B♭ trumpet, E_{3} to C_{6}.

 As part of his "Soprano Trombone Project", Torbjörn Hultmark has used the instrument to successfully begin children on brass instruments from as young as the age of four, and is the world's first registered Suzuki teacher in soprano trombone.
 Hultmark has also worked with the British Music Teachers Board to produce a syllabus of grade examinations for the soprano trombone.
 Other researchers have reported the soprano trombone can also be used as a pedagogical tool to help trumpet players improve several core aspects of their playing technique.